Khimarra/Techwitch-Tarot/README.md

 # Techwitch-Tarot

+#### Note: first commits were directly through github as I edited README.md.
+First commit via git (with the specific git commit statement) was actually the 12th commit.

 ## App Description:
 #### An online tarot reader.
 Users can open the page and be provided with a basic 3-card spread with associated card meanings.